hyper-views/framework/README.md

 ## Properties

-Cached attributes are useful, but often you'll have attributes that need to change.
-This is where you can use properties instead.
-Properties are always reevaluated.
+Sometimes you need to change properties, not attributes, especially with form elements and web components.
 You can indicate a property with `:`, a single colon.

-Please note that `class` will get expanded to `className` and `for` will get expanded to `htmlFor`.

 ```javascript
 let hasFoo = true;